Death of Ellen Greenberg: Background

-Ellen Rae Greenberg was born on June 23, 1983, to Josh and Sandee Greenberg.
-She earned a degree in communications from Penn State University and her teaching credentials from Temple University and Chestnut Hill College She was a first-grade teacher at Juniata Park Academy in the Juniata neighborhood of Philadelphia.
-She lived in the Manayunk neighborhood of Philadelphia, where she shared an apartment with her fiancé, Samuel Goldberg.
+Ellen Rae Greenberg was born on June 23, 1983, in New York City to Josh and Sandee (née Rubin) Greenberg, and was an only child.
+The family moved to Harrisburg, Pennsylvania, when she was 11 years old, and she later attended Susquehanna Township High School in Harrisburg, graduating in 2001.
+She earned a bachelor's degree in communications from Penn State University in 2005, and subsequently her teaching credentials from Temple University and Chestnut Hill College in Philadelphia, earning a master's degree.

+At the time of her death, she was a first-grade teacher at Juniata Park Academy in the Juniata neighborhood of Philadelphia, and had taught at the school for four years.
+She lived in the Manayunk neighborhood of Philadelphia, where she shared an apartment at the Venice Lofts apartment complex with her fiancé, Samuel Goldberg.